typaint/baseball/README.md

 # Baseball Projects

 ## **pitch_predictions**
-- *Project Objective:* Using the Q2_pitches_train.csv, develop a model that predicts the probability that a pitch is one of the below pitch types:
+- *Project Objective:* Using the Q2_pitches_train.csv, develop a model that predicts the probability that a pitch is one of the below pitch types:\
-\na.
-4-Seam Fastball
+a.
+4-Seam Fastball\
 b.
-2-Seam Fastball
+2-Seam Fastball\
 c.
-Curveball
+Curveball\
 d.
-Slider
+Slider\
 e.
-Changeup
+Changeup\
 Provide probabilities for each pitch type in the Q2_pitches_test.csv.

 ## **obp_predictions**